Wooden toy train: The 1990s, new companies and new ideas

 John W. Lee founded the American company "Learning Curve Toys" in November 1992 with a wooden railway system called "Thomas the Tank Engine & Friends Wooden Railway" based on the characters from the British children's television series Thomas the Tank Engine & Friends.
 This made the wooden toy trains even more popular than before.
 Learning Curve introduced some new designs for the track surface, such as the "Clickety Clack" rails patented 1995 and the newer tracks in 2002 with a relief to supply better traction grip for battery powered four wheel drive trains patented in 1998.
-The Thomas brand of wooden trains continues to this day and are released by Mattel's Fisher-Price subdivision.
+The Thomas brand of wooden trains continued to 2025 and where released by Mattel's Fisher-Price subdivision.
 The line was also rebranded as "Thomas & Friends Wood" from 2017 to 2021, but reverted to the original "Wooden Railway" branding in 2022 following poor reception and sales.

 With the popularity of the toy system rising due to the success of Thomas the Tank Engine & Friends, new markets outside of the traditional groups and countries were opened.
 While companies such as Mapple Landmark adjusted its existing line of "Name Trains" to the gauge of the vario system in 1993, others such as Whittle Shortline, established in 1997, started producing rolling stock based on the more realistic designs of existing American examples.
 While Brio and Thomas the Tank Engine & Friends clearly favoured the steam engine era, Whittle Shortline expanded into heavy duty diesel engines of designs hardly known in Europe.
 In the product line "Trains of the World" shown in the Brio catalog of 1998, Brio presents several historic steam engines, such as the Mallard or the Flying Scotsman along with several modern high speed trains such as the Shinkansen, TGV or ICE.
 The only diesel unit is from the Santa Fe line.

 Other companies such as Nilo and KidKraft concentrated on related items like train tables, among other products.
 Suretrack sells its track securing clips, and Choo Choo Track & Toy Co., founded in 1999, has concentrated on producing and designing tracks and accessories.